• Skip to main content

 Nyalam County is bounded by the main ridgeline of Himalayas and can be divided into north and south climate types

-–The climate of Zhangmu Town in the southern district are: high temperature, heavy rainfall, average annual temperature between 10-20°C, precipitation of 2000-2500 mm, and frost-free period of about 250 days.
+–The climate of Zhangmu Town in the southern district is: high temperature, heavy rainfall, average annual temperature between 10-20°C, precipitation of 2000-2500 mm, and frost-free period of about 250 days.

 –The climate in the North District is: high cold, drought and little rain, with an average annual temperature of 3.5°C, and a precipitation of 1100 mm from the county seat to Yalai Township.
 The precipitation in the 4 townships north of Tongla Mountain is 200 mm to 300 mm, and the frost-free period in the northern area is 113 days.